atlesn/rrr/README.md

 The Perl5 and Python3 modules have functionality for array manipulation if messages need to be modified or processed in some way inside of RRR.

+### ARRAY BRANCHING

+Array branching (or array trees) allows a single definition to be used for different input data.
+If you for instance have a protocol with different message types, an indicator byte at the beginning of each message can be used to identify which branch to use.

+An array with branches is just like a standard array with one or more IF blocks in between the values.
+The IF blocks may be nested.

+Let us say we want to receive two different message types.
+We use an indicator byte to distinguish them, and this byte is set to either 1 or 2.
+We specify this array tree in our configuration file.

+	 {MY_ARRAY}
+	 be1#indicator
+	 IF ({indicator} == 1)
+	 	blob16#message_small
+	 	;
+	 ELSIF ({indicator} == 2)
+	 	blob32#message_big_a,
+	 	blob32#message_big_a
+	 	;
+	 ELSE
+	 	err
+	 	;
+	 sep1#separator
+	 ;

+If the indicator byte is set to 1, we parse a 16 byte message.
+If it is two, we parse two 32 byte messages.
+In both cases, we expect a separator character at the end (like `ETX`, `CR`, `LF` etc.).

+After a branched array has been successfully parsed, all values which were encountered while we parsed and checked conditions reside in a single standard array.
+The receiver of these arrays must be adapted to receive all possible different arrays the array tree may produce.

+When using branching, it's important to consider all possible outcomes.
+If we receive invalid data, we should branch to a block with the **err** value defined.
+This is a dummy value which doesn't parse anything but instead always produces an error to make the parsing stop.

+Most standard operators are available, like `+ * - << & || &&` etc.
+It is possible to use `AND` and `OR` as well, those are aliases for `&&` and `||`.

+A condition is considered to be true if it's expression evaluates to non-zero.

+Array trees may be specified in configuration files (outside instance definitions) with a header with a name like `{MY_ARRAY}`.
+The tree must end with a `;` (this also goes for each `IF`, `ELSIF` or `ELSE` block).
+All modules which have array definitions parameters may either specify an array tree like `ip_input_types=be4,be4` or reference an array from elsewhere in the configuration like `{MY_ARRAY}`.

+If the array tree is specified directly at the parameter, no newlines may occur within the tree (which may become messy).
+The terminating semicolon is optional when array trees are defined in a configuration parameter.

+Although this example covers most of the branching-stuff, more detail can be found in the **rrr_post(1)** manual page.

 ## MODULES